open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 The telemetry from your Collector agents can then be sent to a Collector gateway.
-Because the gateway sits behind a load balancer, you don’t have a single point of failure for exporting telemetry data, typically to your observability back-end.
+Because the gateway sits behind a load balancer, you don’t have a single point of failure for exporting telemetry data, typically to your observability backend.

-_Bottom line:_ Having the right Collector deployment configuration to send data to your observability back end ensures higher availability of your telemetry collection infrastructure.
+_Bottom line:_ Having the right Collector deployment configuration to send data to your observability backend ensures higher availability of your telemetry collection infrastructure.

 ### 3- Not monitoring your Collectors